priyankdeeps78/preproute/README.md

 A 5-page test-authoring tool built for the Frontend Developer assignment: log in, browse a dashboard of tests, create/edit test details, author MCQ questions, and publish.

-## Stack

-React 19 + TypeScript + Vite, React Router, TanStack Query, Zustand, Axios, React Hook Form + Zod, Tailwind CSS v4, Tiptap.
-See [`TECHNICAL_DECISIONS.md`](./TECHNICAL_DECISIONS.md) for the reasoning behind each choice and the known gaps between the documented API and the UI.

 ## Getting started

 ```bash